 That concludes our look at the best Amazon Web Services monitoring tools.
-In the interests of keeping your monitoring simple, we recommend you choose a tool like Paessler PRTG Network Monitor or SolarWinds Server and Application Monitor.
+In the interests of keeping your monitoring simple, we recommend you choose a tool like ManageEngine Applications Manager or SolarWinds Server and Application Monitor.
 PRTG Network Monitor has enough sensors tailor-made for AWS for you to have all the information you need to monitor your cloud service.

 Likewise, SolarWinds Server and Application Monitor is capable of taking information from your AWS resources and combining it with an excellent alerts system.
-On-demand alert generation will ensure that you can always add new alerts to keep tabs on your AWS performance.
+The on-demand alert generation will ensure that you can always add new alerts to keep tabs on your AWS performance.

 AWS Monitoring Tools & Services FAQs